 Indigenous space and it is anticipated it will foster the right environment for

 creative, stable and successful enterprise initiatives, well into the future.

 Helping Indigenous business stay in business

 To ensure the long-term success of these businesses, the ALC can now offer real and tangible support, beyond simply providing financial ‘bailouts’.
-We have created four new positions within the Land Council that will fall under our new Economic Development Unit.
-These will cover the following business areas:
+There are four positions within the Land Council that fall under the Royalty Development Unit.
+These cover the following business areas:

 Business development – assist in developing business plans, strategy, budgets, reports to ALC etc

 Accounting Services – providing all aspects of financial operations and compliance.

 Governance – specialised ORIC compliance work, meetings, minutes, reports.

 HR – dealing with workplace issues, contracts, policies, dispute resolution.

 An enterprising attitude and a willingness to work hard, combined with real on-the-ground support will give Groote Eylandt Indigenous businesses that winning edge.
 So now they can take advantage of all the economic opportunities opening up in Northern Australia, and with our nearest trading partners, in Southeast Asia.